odoo/documentation/content/applications/finance/expenses.rst

    :align: center
    :alt: Set expense costs on products.

 To create a new expense product, click :guilabel:`Create`.
 A product form will appear.
-Only two fields are required, the :guilabel:`Product Name` and the :guilabel:`Unit of Measure`.
-Enter the :guilabel:`Product Name` in the field, and select the :guilabel:`Unit of Measure` from the drop-down menu (most products will be set to :guilabel:`Units`).
+Only the :guilabel:`Product Name` and :guilabel:`Unit of Measure` fields are required to create a new expense product.
+Enter the :guilabel:`Product Name` in the field, and select the :guilabel:`Unit of Measure` from the drop-down menu (most products will be set to :guilabel:`Units`, which is the default selection).

 .. tip::
    The *Sales* app is where specification on the units of measure are created and edited (e.g. units, miles, nights, etc.).
-Go to :menuselection:`Sales app --> Configuration --> Settings` and ensure `Units of Measure` is checked off in the `Product Catalog` section.
+Go to :menuselection:`Sales app --> Configuration --> Settings` and ensure `Units of Measure` is enabled in the `Product Catalog` section.
 Click on the :guilabel:`Units of Measure` internal link to view, create, and edit the units of measure.
 Refer to :doc:`this document </applications/inventory_and_mrp/inventory/management/products/uom>` to learn more about units of measure and how to configure them.